-Best Fitness Gifts 2016
+Best Fitness Gifts 2017

 When it comes to fitness trackers, Fitbit still reigns supreme.
 The company has become so ubiquitous, chances are everyone knows a few co-workers, family members, or friends obsessed with tracking their steps and other fitness stats on their wrist.
 If you're unfamiliar, Fitbits track steps taken, flights of stairs climbed, and calories burned throughout the day.

 Fitbit's latest wrist accessory, the Charge 2, is the absolute best yet.
 First, there's the vertically-orientated OLED display, in which you tap to cycle through the different statistics and modes.
 The Charge 2 features Fitbit's PurePulse continuous heart rate monitor, which lets you quickly check your current heart rate at any moment, and also features the convenient call, text and calendar notifications that you'd expect from wearable tech.
 Built-in GPS is missing, but Connected GPS allows you to use your phone's GPS to map your outdoor runs when tethered to your phone via Bluetooth.
 The silicone strap is sweat resistant, but you'll want to make sure to clean and dry it after each workout.
 It's also not waterproof, so don't even think about swimming with it on.
+Available starting at $149 on Amazon

-If you're bought into Apple's ecosystem and are looking to get into better shape, the Apple Watch Series 2 can help you reach your fitness goals.
-Apple did a great job building important fitness features into its latest wearable, including the intuitive ring system for tracking your activity throughout the day.
+Apple continues to do more with less when it comes to its Apple Watch wearable.
+The latest Apple Watch Series 3 manages to include LTE connectivity without creating a bulky monstrosity on your wrist.
+Available in both 38mm and 42mm, this is a great fitness accessory if you've bought into Apple's ecosystem and are looking to get into better shape.
+Apple has continued to refine the user experience and as always there are useful fitness features built right into the watchOS including the fan favorite ring system for tracking your activity throughout the day.
 Whether that encourages you to get that run in every morning, or simply stand more during your office hours, your Apple Watch will gently nudge you out of your sedentary habits if you allow it to.

-Integrated GPS is also a real gamechanger, as Serenity Caldwell explained in her full review:

-Of Series 2's new fitness features, integrated GPS for walkers and runners is likely the bigger selling point.
-I've highly enjoyed being able to leave my iPhone (and its many "PAY ATTENTION TO ME NOW" notifications) at home while walking the dogs around our neighborhood or exploring local parks, knowing I'll still get a decent route map at the end of the journey.
+Where the Series 2 Apple Watch took a huge leap forward with integrated GPS, the Series 3 includes altimeters for tracking elevation — whether you're hiking through mountains or just taking the stairs at work.
+Also, significant improvements to watchOS has significantly improved the Apple Watch's functionality as a health tracking tool, as Serenity Caldwell points out in her review :

+The biggest fitness improvement isn't limited to the Series 3, however, and that's watchOS 4's completely redesigned Heart Rate app (for Series 1-3).
+It's an excellent way to get more contextual data from the watch, rather than just having your heart rate taken in the background.

-Take complete control of your weight using the Withings WS-50, the smart scale that's designed to accurately measure your weight, BMI, heart rate, and even monitor the indoor air quality of your living space.
+Take complete control of your weight using the Eufy BodySense Bluetooth Scale, the smart scale that's designed to accurately measure your weight, body fat %, muscle mass, and more.

-Allowing up to eight users on its personalized display, everyone in your household can track their weight securely and monitor their goals using the Health Mate app (available for Android and iOS).
-As you weigh yourself each day, the WS-50 will display the weather and average temperature, giving you a heads up on how to dress before stepping outside and getting active.
-This smart scale is also compatible with a variety of other health apps including Google Fit, Apple Health, Runkeeper, LoseIt!, MyFitnessPal, and more.
+Capable of tracking up to twenty unique users with personalized data results, everyone in your household can track their body metrics securely and track their goals using the EufyLife app (available for Android and iOS).
+The scale requires a Bluetooth connection to your phone and starts sending data to your phone as soon as you step onto the scale.
+This smart scale is also compatible with a variety of other health apps including Google Fit, Apple Health, Fitbit, and others.

+Available for just $50, it's the most affordable smart scale on the market.

 TuneBand Go armband